khansaurooj/Artificial_Intelligence_Project/Task2( Chatbot_for_FAQs).ipynb/README.md

 ## 🧾 License

-Intended for educational purposes within the CodeAlpha Internship program.
 Please attribute the author when reusing or adapting the content.

 ---